 Standards Procedures for Estimating Measurement Uncertainty

 This section explains the general steps followed in evaluating measurement uncertainty in accordance with OIML’s Guide to the Expression of Uncertainty in Measurement (GUM) standard .
-The steps are numbered in the headings.

 1. Modeling the Measurement